Philippines: Duterte critic de Lima acquitted in drug case – DW – 05/15/2023

 "Duterte wanted to control, suppress all critics and to him, his biggest nemesis was de Lima," said Socorro Reyes, a gender rights activist who is part of #EveryWoman, a coalition of advocacy groups who banded together to protest the government's sexist attacks on de Lima.

-Teresita Deles, former Presidential Adviser on the Peace Process and a close friend of de Lima's, described the acquittal as bittersweet.
+Teresita Deles, a former presidential adviser on the peace process and a close friend of de Lima's, described the acquittal as bittersweet.

 "I can't help but think of all those years she lost.
 The years the country lost when she was silenced for her dissent.
 We needed her so badly as an opposition leader in government during those years," Deles told DW.